 Learn about the different ways to rescind a contract including using the force majeure provision because of the coronavirus.

-When things go bad in a Florida real estate transaction, the buyer’s first thought may be to walk away.
+When things go bad in a Florida real estate transaction, or an unplanned event occurs, the first thought a buyer or seller may have is to walk away.
 Just get out of the deal.
-Find another home to buy.
 However, is this possible?
-Can the buyer cancel transaction?
+Can the buyer or seller cancel the transaction?

 What Is Rescission?

 Rescinding a real estate contract means the contract is considered under the law to have “no force and effect from the beginning.”
 Borck v.
 Holewinski, 459 So.2d 405, 405 (Fla.
 4th DCA 1984).
 The contract is canceled.